 - Film photography is more forgiving of minor focusing issues and exposure problems.

-- A film camera often has higher resolution than what is found in most digital cameras.
+- A film camera often has a higher resolution than what is found in most digital cameras.

 - Film photographers with a limited number of exposures available on a roll of film must think more about their images before shooting them.
 Digital photographers tend to take pictures first and think later.
-Depending on your viewpoint, this is either an advantage or disadvantage.
+Depending on your viewpoint, this is either an advantage or a disadvantage.

 Some of the disadvantages of film photography are: